Quality Drainage Scoria used in construction

 8. Repel Pests and Diseases:

-Some research suggests that using compost as a top dressing around plants can help deter certain pests and diseases due to its rich microbial community.
+Some research suggests that using compost as a top dressing around plants will help deter certain pests and diseases because of its rich microbial community.

 9. Utilisation of Compost for Erosion Control:

-Employ compost to help control erosion on slopes and bare areas by stabilizing the soil and promoting healthy plant growth.
+Use compost to help control erosion on slopes or bare areas by stabilising the soil and promoting healthy plant growth and deter weed growth.

 10. Support Sustainable Living: